ang-zeyu/infisearch/docs/src/tradeoffs.md

 | Excellent Scalability,<br><span style="color: red">Heavy</span> File bloat        | ❌ | ❌ | ✔️ | ⚪
 | Beyond Excellent Scalability<br>(consider running a<br>search server / SaaS)      | ❌ | ❌ | ❌ | ❌

-> Some roughly equivalent / nearby options are marked ✔️ as it would depend on your collection, use case and some other factors elaborated below.

 ### Monolithic Index

 Of particular note, the only possible option under `RTT=0` is equivalent to using some other existing client side search library and generating a monolithic prebuilt index **and** document/field store (used for generating result previews).

-You may still want to use morsels since it packages a search UI, or, if you prefer the simplicity of a cli indexer tool (e.g. for CI).
+You may still want to use morsels since it packages a search UI, or, if you prefer the simplicity of a cli indexer tool (e.g. for CI build tools).

 ## Configuration